julianlam/feps/fep/8b32/fep-8b32.md

 - **Hashing** is a process that calculates an identifier for the transformed data using a cryptographic hash function.
 - **Signature generation** is a process that calculates a value that protects the integrity of the input data from modification.

 The resulting proof is added to the original JSON object under the key `proof`.
-Objects MAY contain multiple proofs.
+Objects SHOULD NOT contain more than one integrity proof.

 The list of attributes used in integrity proof is defined in *Data Integrity* specification, section [2.1 Proofs][DI-Proofs].
 The proof type SHOULD be `DataIntegrityProof`, as specified in section [3.1 DataIntegrityProof][DI-DataIntegrityProof].
 The value of `proofPurpose` attribute MUST be `assertionMethod`.

-The value of the `verificationMethod` attribute of the proof can be an HTTP(S) URL of a public key or a [DID URL][DID-URL].
-The identifier of the verification method MUST have the [same origin][FEP-fe34-SameOrigin] as the identifier of the secured document, or have a different origin, but with an established [cross-origin trust relationship][FEP-fe34-CrossOrigin] to the identifier of the secured document.
+The value of the `verificationMethod` attribute of the proof can be an HTTP(S) URI or a [DID URL][DID-URL].

-The [controlled identifier document][ControlledIdentifiers] where verification method is expressed MUST be an actor object or another document that can be provably associated with an [ActivityPub] actor (e.g. a [DID][DIDs] document).
+The [controlled identifier document][ControlledIdentifiers] where the verification method is expressed MUST be an actor object or a [DID][DIDs] document that is provably associated with an [ActivityPub] actor (e.g. using a mechanism described in [FEP-c390] or [FEP-ef61]).
 The verification method MUST be associated with the `assertionMethod` property of the controlled identifier document.
 If controlled identifier document is an actor object, implementers SHOULD use `assertionMethod` property as described in [FEP-521a].

 ### Proof verification

 Recipients of an object SHOULD perform proof verification if it contains integrity proofs.
 Verification process MUST follow the *Data Integrity* specification, section [4.4 Verify Proof][DI-VerifyProof].
 It starts with the removal of the `proof` value from the JSON object.
 Then verification method is retrieved from the controlled identifier document as described in *Controlled Identifiers* specification, section [3.3 Retrieve Verification Method][CI-RetrieveMethod].
 Then the object is canonicalized, hashed and signature verification is performed according to the parameters specified in the proof.

+The subject of the controlled identifier document where the verification method is expressed MUST be the [owner][FEP-fe34-Owner] of the signed object, or a [DID][DIDs] that is provably associated with that actor (e.g. using a mechanism described in [FEP-c390] or [FEP-ef61]).

 If both HTTP signature and integrity proof are used, the integrity proof MUST be given precedence over HTTP signature.
 The HTTP signature MAY be dismissed.